How Embedding YouTube Videos on Your Blog Backfires

 By no means is that an article that has been uploaded by someone else!
 Yet on Google the opposite impression is given.

-Effectively Google tells search users that someone else is responsible for my blog post!
+Effectively Google told search users that someone else is responsible for my blog post!

 Do you remember Google Reader?
 I do.